belumume/code-genesis-play/README.md

 ## 🚀 Overview

 AI Genesis Engine is a groundbreaking application that demonstrates the power of human-AI creative collaboration.
-By leveraging Claude 4 Opus's advanced capabilities, it transforms simple text prompts into fully functional, playable 2D games - complete with game design documents, technical architecture, and production-ready code.
+By leveraging Claude 4 Sonnet's advanced capabilities, it transforms simple text prompts into fully functional, playable 2D games - complete with game design documents, technical architecture, and production-ready code.

 ### 🎯 Key Innovation